 Are all the Breaks from School Necessary?
 Educators have a rare opportunity during school breaks to rest, relax, and recharge.
 Many people in most other businesses and professions do not have the same luxury.
 As educators, we need to take a break and start fresh with a new school outlook.
 We have the good fortune to rest and relax with family and friends, as well as the option to refresh and revitalize with educational material and/or colleagues.

-“The breaks provide you an opportunity to slow down, engage with other people, live-laugh-love and bring those experiences back to the classroom.
-It is our relationaships with others in life, that are the most important thing to pass down to our students.”
+"The breaks provide you an opportunity to slow down, engage with other people, live-laugh-love and bring those experiences back to the classroom.
+It is our relationships with others in life, that is the most important thing to pass down to our students."
 Susan Wright

-“Nothing like fresh salt air and long beach walks to get recharged for the remaining weeks of the school year!”
+"Nothing like fresh salt air and long beach walk to get recharged for the remaining weeks of the school year!"
 Jackie Bryla

 "Your Legacy as a teacher is that ability to impact the lives and future lives of others like a ripple upon a lake.
 Be the one to unleash the moorings so that your students can begin to set sail."
 Jo Booth

 You know, the short days, long breaks, summers off - why, it’s like hardly having a job at all.
 Right?
 Think again.
 Imagine planning and having a birthday party for 22 kids every day for whatever age group and you get the gist; cleanup included!
 If not, come see how much paperwork I'm responsible for on any given day...
 For example APPR, summations, SLO's, and the whole other plethora of acronyms that we must constantly abide by.